PaulKinlan/paul.kinlan.me/content/2018-10-11-building-a-video-editor.markdown

 you create an output video that combines multiple videos, images, and audio into one video that can be uploaded to services like YouTube.

-Anyway, this post is really just a statement of intent.
+This post is really just a statement of intent.
 I am going to start the long process of working out what is and isn't available on the platform and seeing how far we can get today.

 During some of the thoughts on this project, I had a Carl Sagan moment - so instead of inventing the universe to create an apple pie, I need to at least